haagor/TankSandBox/README.md

 ---

-I drawn simple shell and write a script to shoot it on mouse click.
+I drawn simple shell and written a script to shoot it on mouse click.
 I shot everywhere and I filled out my map with shells, really funny.
-I add inverse force on shot.
-I want also a reload timer and that trigger the creation of HUD.
+I added inverse force on shot.
+I wanted also a reload timer and that trigger the creation of HUD.

 ### HUD

 ---

 I discovered sprites and make my first slider to visualise my reload.
-I also want to power on my tank  so I add a indicator for that.
+I also wanted to power on my tank  so I added a indicator for that.

 ![](https://github.com/haagor/TankSandBox/blob/master/img/hud1.PNG)